Legal advice for individuals

 Advice Centres

-If you need professional legal advice, your local advice centre is a good place to start.
+Your local advice centre is a good place to start if you need legal advice.

 Advice centres such as law centres, are staffed by solicitors and other specialist caseworkers who can offer free legal advice and help you decide whether a solicitor or another legal adviser is needed.